Last Updated: January 1, 2023

 If the firm's office is out of town, be especially cautious.
 You don't want to pay the travel bills (you will), unless you need really specialized knowledge.

-Be sure to ask what other projects the city planning consultants will be addressing during the same timeframe as you expect.
+Be sure to ask what other projects the city planning consultants will be addressing during the same time frame as you expect.
 Ask about their record of completing projects on time; planning projects notoriously extend beyond the allocated schedule.

 If they already have some knowledge of your geography, they will save both time and money, and therefore provide you with more detail.
 And certainly the firm's expertise in specialties you need will save them time and you the money that goes with the time.

 But weigh the time-saving and therefore money-saving value of local experience versus quality and expertise.
+The local firm that has worked in your area extensively may not be as imaginative as a new or out-of-town company.

 Your funder may play a very significant role in supervising the project.
-In case you are so lucky as to be able to oversee the preparation of your plan yourself, though, here are a few tips:
+In case you are so lucky as to be able to oversee the preparation of your plan yourself, though, here are a few tips.

 However, from the community perspective, you want to know what they are thinking and why, whether they are on schedule or falling behind, the general conclusions they are drawing, and how and whether they are talking with the right players.

 2. Draw clear lines of responsibility about who will present the ideas to the general public, and when.
+Determine whether they are allowed to talk about your planning project on social media during the process, and if so, at what milestones.

 Your organization's community engagement style will determine whether you allow your membership or the general public to see the development of the ideas early and often.